2110521-2563-1-Software-Architecture/idk-assignment3/README.md

 * 6030482421 Yodsavee Lertthirathanaphong
 * 6031015221 David Tumcharoen
 ------------
-Assignment answers could be found on Assignment section of myCourseVile or in this repo.
+Assignment answers could be found on Assignment section of myCourseVille or in this repo.